NikhilKamathB/Algorithms/README.md

 # Algorithms
 ___

 There are many repositories under my GitHub account.
 This repository serves as a common package for the implementation of various algorithms.
-The following algorithms have been implemented in this repo.
+The following algorithms will be/have been implemented in this repo.

 #### Algorithms Implemented